 This DPhil programme focuses on molecular and cellular mechanisms of immune function and inflammatory disease.
 Key research foci include immune mediated inflammatory disease (including Rheumatoid Arthritis and Inflammatory Bowel Disease), mechano-inflammatory disease (including osteoarthritis and tendinopathy), cancer, infection, biophysics, microbiome, metabolism, aging, computational biology, heart disease and tissue healing, using a range of approaches from experimental biology to data sciences.

-You will develop your research skills during your first year, including compulsory attendance at the NDORMS fundamentals in biomedical research lectures.
+You will develop your research skills during your first year, including compulsory attendance at the department's fundamentals in biomedical research lectures.
 During the first term you will develop, in consultation with your supervisor, a training needs plan.
 Your training will be tailored to your specific project and personal requirements drawing from the vast range of courses available at Oxford and covering specialist scientific methods and transferable skills.
-Please note that there is no formal taught component of the DPhil in Molecular and Cellular Medicine; however, you will develop your research skills through a range of research training in your first year and attending journal clubs and institute seminar series.
+Please note that there is no formal taught component of the DPhil in Molecular and Cellular Medicine; however, you will develop your research skills through a range of research training in your first year and by attending departmental/institute journal clubs and seminar series.
 During the first term there is compulsory attendance at core lectures on a variety of research techniques and foci in the department including immunology, inflammation, tissue engineering, clinical trial design, epidemiology, rheumatology, orthopaedics and musculoskeletal diseases.
 During your first year, you will be expected to attend a minimum of three topic-related modules.
 Attendance on a two-day Data Analysis: Statistics Designing Clinical Research and Biostatistics course is compulsory to assist you with appropriate research design.
-As a component of your training, you will work with your supervisory team to write a research-specific literature review.
+As a component of your training, you will be required to work with your supervisory team to write a research-specific literature review.

 You will be required to attend and present at annual institute student symposia, not only to develop your presentation skills but also to benefit from feedback and interactions from your peers and senior academics, additionally you will have an opportunity to present at internal institute seminar series.

 As a member of Medical Sciences Graduate School, you will be entitled to attend various workshops run by the Medical Sciences Skills Training programme.
-Further academic and pastoral support will be provided for by the Departmental Graduate Studies Team and college advisor.
+Further academic and pastoral support will be provided for by the Departmental Graduate Studies Team and your college advisor.

-Applicants are strongly advised to visit the Kennedy and Botnar Institute’s websites (also see Further Information and Enquiries) to help identify the most suitable research topic and related supervisors.
+Applicants are strongly advised to visit the Kennedy and Botnar Institutes' websites (also see Further Information and Enquiries) to help identify the most suitable research topic and related supervisors.
 Projects are available across a wide range of basic and translational immunology, inflammation, cancer and infection.

 The allocation of graduate supervision for this course is the responsibility of Medical Sciences and the Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Sciences (NDORMS) and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Members of the co-supervisory team may come from other departments in the University.